simonliuanu/SmartCity/items/report.md

 6. [UXUI]

    - Code: LoginActivity, UserDao, UserDaoImple
    - Description of feature: User  can use the fixed account to login
    - Description of your implementation: Store the users' information in firebase

 7. [UIFeedback]

-   - Code: LoginActivity, UserDao, UserDaoImple
+   - Code: LoginActivity, UserDao, UserDaoImple, MeFragment
-   - Description of feature: User  can use the fixed account to login
+   - Description of feature: User can use the fixed account to login, logout
-   - Description of your implementation: Store the users' information in firebase
+   - Description of your implementation: After the user enters incorrect information or logs out, the system will display a toast.

    <br>